Chronic myelomonocytic leukemia: Classification

 Haematopoiesis.
 The two lineages of myeloid and lymphoid cells are formed from haematopoietic stem cells.

-Leukemia subtypes are categorised into single clinical entities so that they can be diagnosed and treated appropriately.
+Leukemia subtypes are categorised into single clinical entities so they can be diagnosed and treated appropriately.
 Leukaemias are subdivided into lymphoid and myeloid neoplasms, depending on which bone marrow cells are cancerous.
-The myeloid neoplasms contain acute and chronic leukemias, myelodysplastic syndromes (MDSs) and myeloproliferative neoplasms (MPNs).
-MPNs are characterised by increased production of myeloid blood cells, with a higher than normal number of mature cells.
+The myeloid neoplasms contain acute and chronic leukemias, myelodysplastic syndromes (MDSs), and myeloproliferative neoplasms (MPNs).
+MPNs are characterised by increased production of myeloid blood cells, with a higher-than-normal number of mature cells.
 Unlike MPNs, MDSs have a dysfunctional production of myeloid cells with a reduced number of mature cells.
-Many of the cells produced in MDS are abnormal looking, known as dysplasia.
-CMML shows characteristics of both groups and thus is a difficult disease to categorise.
+Many of the cells produced in MDS are abnormal-looking, known as dysplasia.
+CMML has characteristics of both groups and thus is a difficult disease to categorise.

 FAB classification

 The French-American-British (FAB) classification system was published in 1976 to classify the leukaemias.
-It placed CMML into the category of MDS, along with the refractory anaemia, refractory anaemia with ring sideroblasts, refractory anaemia with excess blasts and refractory anaemia with excess blasts in transformation.
-The system does have clinical utility; however factors such as cytogenetic status are not within the remit of the classification.
+It placed CMML into the category of MDS, along with the refractory anaemia, refractory anaemia with ring sideroblasts, refractory anaemia with excess blasts, and refractory anaemia with excess blasts in transformation.
+The system does have clinical utility; however, factors such as cytogenetic status are not within the remit of the classification.
 For this reason, many disease entities in these groups show a great deal of heterogeneity.

 WHO classification

 In 2001, the WHO Classification of Myeloid Neoplasms was published, classifying CMML into a new group of diseases, the myelodysplastic/myeloproliferative neoplasms (MDS/MPN), reflecting the disease's neoplastic nature.
-Other diseases in this category are juvenile myelomonocytic leukaemia, atypical CML; BCR-ABL1 negative and MDS/MPD unclassifiable.
+Other diseases in this category are juvenile myelomonocytic leukaemia, atypical CML; BCR-ABL1 negative, and MDS/MPD unclassifiable.
 These MDS/MPN overlap syndromes have effective production of some lineages of blood cells, but show ineffective proliferation of other lineages.
 The 2008 revision of the classification moved cases of CMML with PDGFR gene translocations to a new group, myeloid/lymphoid neoplasms with eosinophilia with abnormalities of PDGFRA, PDGFRB or FGFR1.